Sherine: Early and personal life

-Career
+Music career

 As a child, Sherine's vocal talent was first discovered by her music teacher at school.
 At the age of nine, her teacher convinced her mother to take her to the Cairo Opera House to meet Selim Sahab, an Egyptian classical music conductor.
 She sang in front of him, and he liked her voice a lot.
 From the age of nine to the age of 12, she sang as a choral member at the Cairo Opera House, then she was given a chance to perform as a solo singer and had tremendous success.
 She kept singing at the Cairo Opera House while looking for a music producer to start her professional career.
 At the age of 18, she was introduced to Nasr Mahrous, a prominent starmaker, director and music producer, he liked her voice and decided to collaborate with her through the company, Free Music, where she met with Tamer Hosny, then a new talent seeking an opportunity too.
 Nasr Mahrous decided to make her debut as a joint album for both Tamer Hosny and Sherine included two duet songs showcasing them together.
 The album was released in September 2002, by the title Free Mix3 - Tamer & Sherine and was a big hit all across the entire Middle East and North Africa.
 The album sold more than 20 million copies across the whole Middle East and North Africa.

-Her song Sabry Aalil recently went viral on TikTok and later hit over 1000% on Spotify.
+In 2003, she released a commercially successful album called Garh Tani.

+In 2005, she released ‘‘Lazem Ayeesh’’ (’‘I Must Live’’) through Free Music Company, followed by ‘‘Batamenak’’ (’‘I Reassure You’’) in 2008 and ‘‘Habeit’’ (’‘I Loved’’) in 2009 after signing with Rotana.
+She continued her success with ‘‘Esaal Alaya’’ (’‘Ask About Me’’) in 2012 and ‘‘Ana Kteer’’ (’‘I’m a Lot’’) in 2014, both of which featured several popular songs.
+She also contributed songs to the soundtrack of the television series ‘‘Tareky’’ (’‘My Way’’).